Digestive and Gastrointestinal Conditions

 In some cases, doctors can see and diagnose CDH before birth, when a pregnant woman gets a routine ultrasound.
 If this happens in your case, your doctors can work with you before your baby is born to plan treatment your baby will need in the future.
 We see families who are having babies with CDH in our Prenatal Diagnosis and Treatment Program.

 In other cases, there’s no sign of CDH before birth.
 Doctors diagnose the condition after noticing that the baby has trouble breathing.
 Upon examining the baby, doctors may also find:

-- No sounds of breathing on the side that's affected
+- There are no sounds of breathing on the side that’s affected.

 - The lower belly (bowel) feels less full than in other babies.

 To find out why the baby is having trouble breathing, doctors ask for the baby to have a chest X-ray.
 This can show that organs from the belly are in the chest instead.
 The baby’s lungs may look smaller than normal or may be pushed to one side.